Draught-proofing your home

 DIY or professional?

-- DIY draught-proofing typically costs between £120 to £290 for materials for your whole house.
+- A good DIY draught-proofing job could cost between £85 to £275 for materials for your whole house.

 If you’re happy carrying out simple DIY tasks, draught-proofing will be no problem.
 However, some homes, especially older homes with single glazing, will be more difficult to draught-proof.
 Professional draught-proofing is likely to save more energy because the installer will know exactly the right materials to use and where to use them.